18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 1. Discuss the personas you wrote down as a group.
 What sorts of projects do they work best in?
 2. What do you think is at the heart of UX and starting the project off this way?
 3. Discuss your states' projects and how they consider the user.
 Do they start work from a user perspective?
 Who on the team is responsible for this?
-We're going to use an accessibilty tool together as a group.
-We'll guide you through the process -- it may be fun to try it on a current itertation of one of your state's projects.
+We're going to use an accessibility tool together as a group.
+We'll guide you through the process -- it may be fun to try it on a current iteration of one of your state's projects.
 When we're done, we'll discuss how did it felt and our thoughts on accessing web tools from this perspective.
+{% endcomment %}

 {% include airtable-post.html %}